dotnet/docs-maui/docs/data-cloud/push-notifications.md

     }
     ```

-1. In Visual Studio, add a new folder named **Services** to the .NET MAUI project, and then add a new interface named `IDeviceInstallationService` to the *Services* folder.
-Then replace the code in the *IDeviceInstallationService.cs* file with the following code:
+1. In Visual Studio, add a new folder named **Services** to the .NET MAUI project, and then add a new interface named `IDeviceInstallationService` to the *Services* folder and replace its code with the following code:

     ```csharp
     using PushNotificationsDemo.Models;